natebirkholz/Reminderer/README.md

-Reminds me to take a moment to get some water, send a text or two, stand up and breathe, etc.
+Randomly reminds me to take a moment to get some water, send a text or two, stand up and breathe, etc.

 WIP.